50 American Small Towns Known for the Weirdest Things

 Center, North Dakota: Center of North America

 Believe it or not, the geographic center of the North American continent is located at a place called Center, North Dakota.
-The monument that marks the spot says the geographic center is Rugby, North Dakota, but that is based off of an incorrect conclusion drawn before geographer Peter Rogerson made the correct calculation.
+A monument says the geographic center is Rugby, North Dakota, but that is based on an incorrect conclusion drawn before geographer Peter Rogerson made the correct calculation.

 Corn Sculptures : CC Technology